vp-valentinpfeil/vp-valentinpfeil.github.io/.github/backup/content/post/second-brain/index.md

   - blox-plugins-reveal
 ```

-Anh here's a more advanced mindmap with formatting, code blocks, and math:
+Anh here's a more advanced mindmap with formatting, code blocks and math:

 <div class="highlight">
 <pre class="chroma">